demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

     openssl x509 -in MyXSOARApp.crt -noout -fingerprint -sha1
     ```

-3. You will get results such as:
+2. You will get results such as:

     ```
    sha1 Fingerprint=E4:64:9A:AD:13:A4:F4:E0:74:11
     ```

-5. Remove the colons, this is your certificate thumbprint.
+3. Remove the colons, this is your certificate thumbprint.
 For example:

     ```
    E4649AAD13A4F4E07411
     ```

-7. Then run:
+4. Next, run:

    ```
    cat MyXSOARApp.key